 In this Destiny 2 guide, we’ll break down everything you need to know about Xur’s Treasure Room, as well as where you can get rewards and bounties from Xur and the eternal equine, Starhorse.

 Xur has a reputation track that’s very similar to the Vanguard and Crucible ranks.
 With Xur, you get rank points for completing runs of Dares of Eternity, and you’ll get more points for being on a streak.

 Xur streak bonuses

-If you’re unfamiliar with the streak bonus system, you’ll get bonus points (up to 185, over double the base 90) if you play Dares of Eternity back-to-back without launching any other activities in between.
+If you’re unfamiliar with the streak bonus system, you’ll get bonus points (up to 125 on normal, up to 165 on Legend, and if you get a Platinum score on Legend you can get an additional 20 reputation for a total of 185) if you play Dares of Eternity back-to-back without launching any other activities in between.
 You can go back to the Tower, and you can log out and log back in.